MileHacker Logo

 Driving Requirements

 A valid U.S. Driver's license is needed.
-For international visitors, a valid home country driver's license is needed, and an International Driving Permit (IDP) is recommended in conjunction with your home license.
+For visitors from abroad, a valid home country driver's license is needed, and an International Driving Permit (IDP) is recommended in conjunction with your home license.

 Legal & Documentation

-• Carry both your home country driver's license and IDP.
+• Carry both your home country driver'a driver's license and IDP.

-• Drive carefully on unpaved roads, especially after damp weather.
+• Be a careful driver on unpaved roads, especially after damp weather.

 • Observe posted speed limits and traffic laws.